 Stuff like this will typically only occur in high level games.
 As per probably 99% of the games you will find yourself in, just stick to 5-betting all-in with the premium hands you’re willing to stack off with preflop.

 (Note: If you’re serious about improving your poker game, check out the Upswing Lab from Doug Polk and Ryan Fee!
-Get access to Doug and Ryan’s personal 4-bet ranges for every position along with training modules and live play videos.
-But don’t take our word for it, see what our subscribers are saying!)
+Get access to Doug and Ryan’s personal 4-bet ranges for every position along with training modules and live play videos.)